thachp/eventdbxjs/README.md

 | `client.createAggregate(aggregateType, aggregateId, eventType, options?)`   | Create an aggregate with an initial event payload and return the resulting snapshot.       |
 | `client.patch(aggregateType, aggregateId, eventType, operations, options?)` | Apply an RFC 6902 JSON Patch and return the updated aggregate snapshot.                    |
 | `client.select(aggregateType, aggregateId, fields)`                         | Resolve with a JSON object containing only the requested fields when the aggregate exists. |

+`PageOptions` supports `{ take, skip, includeArchived, archivedOnly }` for fine-grained pagination.
+Set `archivedOnly` to `true` to request archived aggregates exclusively—`includeArchived` is inferred when you do.
+When appending events, pass `requireExisting: true` if the aggregate must predate the write. `createAggregate` always requires an `eventType` and accepts optional `payload`, `metadata`, and `note` to seed the first snapshot.

 ## Runtime Configuration